Get Help Now

 Response from the owner

-Hi Shanika, We're sorry your family had a negative experience during your visit with us and appreciate you bringing it to our attention.
-We are always looking for ways to improve, so we would like to hear more about what happened.
-Please contact our patient advocacy team at 410-328-8777 and leave a message for an advocate who will call you back so we can talk with you more.
+Ara, We're sorry your family had this experience during your mom's stay with us and appreciate you bringing it to our attention.
+Please contact our patient advocacy team at 410-328-8777 and leave a message for an advocate who will call you back so that we can learn more about what happened.

 1 month ago